naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 * Should attempt to assess and mitigate the risks that may prevent this, (risk management) and
 * Should comply with relevant internal and external policies, regulations and laws (compliance).

-The great thing about the strategic path is that you don;t need to be "techie techie".
+The great thing about the strategic path is that you do not need to be "techie techie".
 In this role, you help to manage, plan, execute projects related to compliance, information risk management, control assurance and user security awareness.
 In addition, you help organisation to implement and certify controls for standards such as ISO 27001/2, PCI-DSS etc.

 Do enjoy the interviews 😊.